umangtdesai/peginnov-weather-backend/README.md

 - Have a notion of "saved filters / segments"
 - Export data using other export formats
 - Deep link different search results for easy sharability
-- Incorporate User Session data like click events etc (tools like Fullstory)
+- Incorporate User Session data like click events etc (tools like Fullstory) for better iterations
-- Show graphs / charts + Weather insights
+- Show graphs / charts + Weather insights that are frequently needed.

 Large
-- Prewritten email summaries of data downlaoded / selected
+- Prewritten AI generated email summaries of data downlaoded / selected
 - Show how and what data was used in other similar deals
 - Use LangChain to give users ability to interact with and gain insight from excel data like chatgpt
 - Show Weather insights and live trails